fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

 | Tag         | Tag name associated to all records coming from this plugin.                                                                                             |
 | Log_Level   | Set the plugin's logging verbosity level.
 Allowed values are: off, error, warn, info, debug and trace.
 Defaults to the _SERVICE_ section's _Log_Level._ |

-The _Name_ is mandatory and it let Fluent Bit know which input plugin should be loaded.
+The _Name_ is mandatory and it lets Fluent Bit know which input plugin should be loaded.
 The _Tag_ is mandatory for all plugins except for the _input forward_ plugin (as it provides dynamic tags).

 #### Example input